giannistek1/rpd-player/README.md

 - Todo: Hours of searching and editing music/videos -> Mere minutes of making a RPD playlist by importing your songlist or searching one by one.
 - Storage space saved on your phone by streaming the songs.
 - Save countless playlists, see how long they are and are easily editable.
-- Todo: Easy way to search up the dance practice in one place and slow it down.
+- Updating over time: Easy way to search up the dance practice in one place and slow it down.
 - Todo: Generate your own random play dance of X hours with certain settings, instead of going to the same old youtube videos.
 - Random play dance by generation (sometimes people prefer certain kpop generations, because that is when they mostly listened to kpop).
+- Random play dance by k-pop year.
 - Random play dance by company, for example someone may be a SM stan and mostly listen to SM groups, e.g. NCT, aespa, Red Velvet, etc.
 - Todo: Easy way to share your playlist with other people when they have the app or send them a textual list.
 - Todo: Easy way to randomize your playlist with good variety.
 - Todo: Language variety (Kpop, cpop, jpop, tpop)
 - Songs are 30% louder than usual, which is ideal for people with smaller speakers.
-- Todo: No double songparts any more in your playlist
+- No double songparts any more in your playlist

 # Feature summary
 - Music Player app for (kpop) random play dances.
 Includes playing, pausing and moving the audio progress slider.
-- Catalog of ~1500 songs and ~210 artists (1000 songs and 170 artists right now)
+- Catalog of ~1500 songs and ~210 artists (1200 songs and 192 artists right now)
    -  Mostly choruses and pre-choruses, but also dance breaks/bridges and tiktok versions
 - Create your own playlist, save it locally or online (todo: shareable)
 - Balanced randomizer for any playlist which mixes grouptypes and TODO: artists.